 Our extensive and diverse facilities, along with our blend of specialist coaches and teacher-coaches enable us to provide a centralised programme of sport in training and competition, alongside education and other co-curricular activities.
 The opportunity to engage and sample multiple sports through training and competitive fixtures during the early development years, in one place, provides a special development experience for any child.
 It also helps reduce the demands on parents who form a critical part of the ‘support team’ around their child.

 There is ample opportunity to do sport before lessons, at lunchtimes and after school to provide a very different pathway that allows dual or trial development through the classroom, sport and other co-curricular opportunities such as music, dance, drama and art.
 At some point in a child’s development, the practicalities and demands mean that some focus and dedicated practice is required on less activities and less sports as they enter into Sixth Form and beyond.

-We carefully design opportunities to allow every student to meet the Chief Medical Officers recommendations for activity of one hour of moderate activity every day, on average, to those already engaged in dedicated practice due to the nature of their sport, which may more than 20 hours per week.
-Throughout the year, students have an opportunity to engage in different ‘seasonal’ sports, e.g. rugby in term one, hockey in term two and athletics in term three; and experience activities and sports they would otherwise not had the chance to try.
+We carefully design opportunities to allow every student to meet the Chief Medical Officers recommendations for activity of one hour of moderate activity every day, on average, to those already engaged in dedicated practice due to the nature of their sport, which may mean more than 20 hours per week.
+Throughout the year, students have an opportunity to engage in different ‘seasonal’ sports, e.g. rugby in term one, hockey in term two and athletics in term three; and experience activities and sports they would otherwise not have had the chance to try.